RohanAlexander/telling_stories_with_data/_book/10-on_writing.md

     a.
 "Problem Set 2"
     b.
 "Standard errors"
     c.
 "On standard errors with small samples"
-20. Which word/s can be removed from the following sentence without affecting its meaning (select all that apply)?
+20. Which word/s can be removed from the following sentence without substantially affecting its meaning (select all that apply)?
 'Like many parents, when our children were born, one of the first things that my wife and I did regularly was read stories to them.'
     a.  first
     b.  regularly
     c.  stories